-We here describe a new paradigm, the Real Hand Illusion (ReHI), designed to address this discrepancy between clinical reports and existing research paradigms in trying to alter the sense of ownership of one's own biological limb in an Augmented Reality setup.
+We here describe a paradigm, the Real Hand Illusion (ReHI), designed to address this discrepancy between clinical reports and existing research paradigms in trying to alter the sense of ownership of one's own biological limb in a Mixed Reality setup.
 During the illusion, participants view their own hand directly and from a first-person perspective through a headmounted display (HMD) being touched either synchronously or asynchronously to the visual feedback (see Figure 1).
-The illusion was assessed with a questionnaire adapted from the classical RHI questionnaire (Botvinick & Cohen, 1998; Longo et al., 2008).
-As synchronous visuotactile stimulation has repeatedly been shown to increase perceived ownership, we predicted continued ownership during the synchronous stimulation and - more pertinent to the phenomenology described in clinical cases - decreased ownership of the own limb during the asynchronous condition.
+The paradigm extends the study by Gentile and colleagues (Gentile et al., 2013), as it allows participants to view and move their own hands in the virtual space in realtime, eliminating the perception of viewing pre-recorded feedback.
+As the setup is fully automated possible confounds due to manual synchronization are precluded.
+The illusion was assessed, immediately after each condition, using a questionnaire adapted from the classical RHI questionnaire (Botvinick and Cohen, 1998; Longo et al., 2008).
+As synchronous visuotactile stimulation has repeatedly been shown to increase perceived ownership, we predicted continued ownership during synchronous stimulation and - more pertinent to the phenomenology described in clinical cases - decreased ownership of the own limb during asynchronous stimulation (Gentile et al., 2013).
 The latter could thus be regarded as temporarily mimicking the phenomenology found in Somatoparaphrenia or Xenomelia patients, i.e. the feeling of estrangement for their own limb.

-Both Somatoparaphrenia and Xenomelia have been suggested to relate to alterations in multisensory bodily areas in the predominantly righthemispheric posterior parietal areas (Hilti et al., 2013; McGeoch et al., 2011; Rode et al., 1992).
+Both Somatoparaphrenia and Xenomelia have been suggested to relate to alterations in multisensory bodily areas in the predominantly right-hemispheric posterior parietal areas (Hilti et al., 2013; McGeoch et al., 2011; Rode et al., 1992) as well as structural and functional hyper-connectivity within the sensorimotor system (Hänggi et al., 2017).
 As a consequence, both syndromes predominantly affect the left side of the body.
 In a second study, we thus investigated whether the feeling of disownership could be evoked more easily on the left as compared to the right hand in healthy participants.
-Based on previous literature on the rubber hand illusion which suggests stronger illusion for the left hand (Ocklenburg, Rüther, Peterburs, Pinnow, & Güntürkün, 2011), we hypothesized a stronger sensation of disownership during asynchronous stroking of the left as compared to the right hand.
+Based on previous literature on the rubber hand illusion which suggests stronger illusion for the left hand (Ocklenburg et al., 2011), we hypothesized a stronger sensation of disownership during asynchronous stroking of the left as compared to the right hand.